Sunday Arrival Process

 - Leaders who’ve completed their swim test are welcome at the pool and lake

-- The sauna and hot tub are open to leaders during all afternoons and Monday, Tuesday and Thursday evenings
+- The hot tub is open to leaders during all afternoons and Monday, Tuesday and Thursday evenings

 - All COPE, Climbing and camp-wide activities are open to leaders